jamesheald/SSSM/README.md

 - KF: recursive Bayesian estimation using a bank of Kalman filters
 - MM: moment matching to approximate the true belief state with a single Gaussian
-- EM: online expectation maximisation to learn cue emission probabilities
+- EM: online expectation maximisation to learn the cue emission probabilities